Breaking the Coupled Cluster Barrier for Machine Learned Potentials of Large Molecules: The Case of 15-atom Acetylacetone

-Recent approaches to this, using ML, aim to bring a PES based on a low-level of electronic theory to a higher level.
+Recent approaches to do this, using ML, aim to bring a PES based on a low-level of electronic theory to a higher level.
 There are two approaches currently being investigated to accomplish this goal.
-One is transfer learning, which has been developed extensively in the context of artificial neural networks,\cite{TL_ieee} and much of the work in that field has been brought into chemistry.\cite{roit19, Tkatch2018, Tkatch19, Stohr2020, meuwly20} The basic idea of transfer learning is that a fit obtained from one source of data (perhaps a large one) can be corrected by using limited data and by making hopefully small training alterations to the parameters obtained in the first fit.
-So, in the present context of PES fitting, a ML-PES fit to low-level electronic energies/gradients can be reused as the starting point of the model for a different task, e.g., an ML-PES with the accuracy of a high-level electronic structure theory.
-As noted, this is typically done with artificial neural works, where weights and biases trained on lower-level data hopefully require minor changes in response to additional training using high-level data.
+One is transfer learning (TL), which has been developed extensively in the context of artificial neural networks,\cite{TL_ieee} and much of the work in that field has been brought into chemistry.\cite{roit19, Tkatch2018, Tkatch19, Stohr2020, meuwly20} The basic idea of TL is that a fit obtained from one source of data (perhaps a large one) can be corrected for a related problem by using limited data and by making hopefully small training alterations to the parameters obtained in the first fit.
+Therefore, in the present context of PES fitting, an ML-PES fit to low-level electronic energies/gradients can be reused as the starting point of the model for an ML-PES with the accuracy of a high-level electronic structure theory.
+As noted, this is typically done with artificial neural networks, where weights and biases trained on lower-level data hopefully require minor changes in response to additional training using high-level data.

-The other approach is ``$\Delta$-machine learning".
-In this approach a correction is made to a property obtained using an efficient, low-level \textit{ab initio} theory.\cite{Lilienfeld15, Tkatch19, Tkatch2018, Stohr2020, meuwly20} The focus of most work on transfer learning or $\Delta$-learning has been on developing transferable force fields, with applications mainly in the thermochemistry and molecular dynamics simulations.
+The other approach is $\Delta$-machine learning.
+In this approach a correction is made to a property obtained using an efficient, low-level \textit{ab initio} theory.\cite{Lilienfeld15, Tkatch19, Tkatch2018, Stohr2020, meuwly20} The focus of most work on TL or $\Delta$-learning has been on developing transferable force fields, with applications mainly in the thermochemistry and molecular dynamics simulations.

-Meuwly and co-workers applied transfer learning using thousands of local CCSD(T) energies to improve their MP2-based neural network PESs for malonaldehyde, acetoacetaldehyde and acetylacetone.\cite{meuwly20} We recently proposed and tested a $\Delta$-learning approach, which uses a small number of CCSD(T) energies, to correct a PES based on DFT electronic energies and gradients.\cite{deltaML2021} The method was validated for PESs of small molecules, \ce{CH4} and \ce{H3O+} and for 12-atom $N$-methyl acetamide.
+Meuwly and co-workers applied TL using thousands of local CCSD(T) energies to improve their MP2-based neural network PESs for malonaldehyde, acetoacetaldehyde and acetylacetone.\cite{meuwly20} We recently proposed and tested a $\Delta$-learning approach, that uses a small number of CCSD(T) energies, to correct a PES based on DFT electronic energies and gradients.\cite{deltaML2021} The method was validated for PESs of small molecules, \ce{CH4} and \ce{H3O+}, and for 12-atom $N$-methyl acetamide.
 In all cases, the coupled cluster energies were obtained over the same large span of configurations used to get the lower-level PES.
 For $N$-methyl acetamide these included the $cis$ and $trans$ isomers and the saddle points separating them.